The brief history of musical theatre in Klaipėda

 Her successors – theatre director Ramūnas Kaubrys (2007‒8, 2010‒5) and opera singer Jonas Sakalauskas (2015‒8) – basically developed previously launched activities and projects.

-When musicologist Laima Vilimienė took over as Director of the KSMT in 2018, the reconstruction of the theatre building finally took off the ground.
+When musicologist Laima Vilimienė took over as General Manager of the KSMT in 2018, the reconstruction of the theatre building finally took off the ground.
 With the whole theatre personnel rendered homeless, it was her responsibility to find new rehearsal spaces for the orchestra, chorus, soloists and ballet dancers, scattered around the city, and at the same time ensure the seamless flow of scheduled performances and concerts.